 26. The main channel should extend the whole length of the chamber, comprising a half-round section plus vertical benching from the top edge of the half round section to a height of not less than that of the soffit of the outlet, where it should be rounded off and sloped upwards to meet the wall of the chamber.
+The channel should not bend by more than 90 degrees (including any connecting pipe.
+Connecting pipes should be constructed from swept channels (see Figure B 13).

 27. Steeper gradients are preferred to the use of backdrops.
-Where steeper gradients are impractical, backdrops should be constructed as shown in Figure B.17.
+Where pre-formed manhole or inspection chamber bases are used, the angular displacement at the joints between the manhole base and the pipe comply with the requirements of E5.9.4.
+Where steeper gradients are impractical, backdrops should be constructed at manholes as shown in Figure B 16 or Figure B 17.
 Ramped backdrops should be used for manholes rather than vertical backdrops.

-28. Where step rungs and ladders are to be used, the distance from the top rung to the surface should be a maximum of 675 mm (see Section E6.7) with a minimum of one course of brickwork.
+28. Where step rungs and ladders are to be used, the distance from the top rung to the surface should be a maximum of 675 mm (see E6.7) with a minimum of one course of brickwork.
 Where ladders are to be used, they should be positioned relative to the access so that the minimum clear opening is not obstructed.

-29. At the foot of each ladder or set of step rungs, a 450 mm landing area should be provided from the outer edge of the step or rung.
-This may consist of
+29. At the foot of each ladder or set of step rungs, a minimum of 450 mm landing area should be provided from the outer edge of the step or rung.
+This may consist of:

-- (a) a single area adjacent to the foot of the ladder or steps; or - (b) where the channel is no more than DN450, one area of at least 225 mm adjacent to the foot of the ladder or steps with the remainder on the other side of the channel.
+- a) a single area adjacent to the foot of the ladder or steps; or - b) where the channel is no more than DN450, one area of at least 225 mm adjacent to the foot of the ladder or steps with the remainder on the other side of the channel.